NexoShez/NexoShez/README.md

 # hiya
 yo im Nexo, you can call me nex or nexi

+# what do i do???
-i specialize in UI when it comes to making games, im decent at 3d modeling, i code in py, i make art,
+i like to specialize in UI when it comes to making games\n im decent at 3d modeling (sometimes)\n i code in py & rlua\n i make art\n im usually lazy\n i vc alot or want to vc alot\n

+# socials and other
 join my discord:
 https://discord.gg/UZzBhQy7yY